Note: this article is updated from an article originally published on Jan. 2, 2018.

 Black Mirror is one of the highest rated, most buzzed about shows on Netflix.
 If you haven’t heard about it by now, you likely don’t have an internet connection…which is to say, you’re not reading this right now…nevermind.

-With season four having recently dropped, it seems as good a time as any to rank the 19 episodes of the show, from worst to best.
+With season five having dropped today, it seems as good a time as any to rank the 23 episodes of the show, from worst to best.

 For an episode-by-episode review of season four, click here.
 For season five, click here.

 With Black Mirror season five dropping on Netflix, the internet is adequately abuzz.
 Following the hit-or-miss experience of Bandersnatch, the new slate of Black Mirror episodes is understandably thin.
 With only three episodes to feast on, the binge-worthiness of season five is questionable.

 But the real question is: how do these three episodes compare to the pantheon of Black Mirror episodes?
 Do they hold up as engaging, compelling mini-movies, or are they a disappointing lot?

 Michael (Mark Duplass) sits in a doctor’s office listening to his diagnosis.
 Andy (Ray Romano) stands at his side.
 They’re friends, of a sort, though their go-to descriptor for the relationship is “neighbor.”
 As Andy tries to wrap his head around Michael’s diagnosis—cancer, most likely of the terminal variety—he stammers.
 Flustered, he tries to get a straight answer out of the doctor, who has nothing to offer.

 Then, Michael and Andy go about their regular day.
 They play a racquetball variation called “Paddleton.”
 They watch the same kung-fu movies on VHS.
 They do puzzles together.
 They say little and share a lot.